Anti-social behaviour

 We won’t tell them without your permission, and if you would rather call us to make a complaint anonymously, you can but it will restrict the action we can take.
 We are unable to stop them from making their own assumptions regarding who raised the complaint.

-Although it rarely happens, if the case does progress to court we would ask you to be a named witness.
+Although it rarely happens, if the case does progress to court we may ask you to be a named witness.

 What should I do if I feel my personal safety is at risk?